From £33,8958

 7

-It’s a fresh start inside, too - of sorts.
-The switchgear is mostly familiar from every other mainstream Stellantis product, but Alfa’s commitment to driver engagement manifests in a cockpit arrangement that is at once cosseting and focused but prevailingly practical.
+It’s a fresh start inside too - of sorts.
+The switchgear is mostly familiar from every other mainstream Stellantis product, but Alfa’s commitment to driver engagement manifests in a cockpit arrangement that is at once cosseting and focused but also prevailingly practical.

-The instruments are arranged clearly and thoughtfully in the charismatic cannochiale binnacle, behind a flat-bottomed, Alcantara-wrapped steering wheel that’s enticingly chunky of rim and endowed with a sensible amount of physical buttons and switches.
-There’s a 10.25in touchscreen pride of place, naturally, but it’s on hand to help rather than hinder, with sensibly arranged menu structures, quick response times and impressively crisp graphics.
+The instruments are arranged clearly and thoughtfully in the charismatic cannocchiale binnacle, behind a flat-bottomed, Alcantara-wrapped steering wheel that’s enticingly chunky of rim and endowed with a sensible number of physical buttons and switches.
+There’s a 10.25in touchscreen in pride of place, naturally, but it’s on hand to help rather than hinder, with sensibly arranged menu structures, quick response times and impressively crisp graphics.

-The low seating position, driver-facing dashboard and high centre console all help to create a cosy, cocooning ambience that helps to psychologically shrink the Junior.
-Speaking of cosy, I wouldn’t mind the Veloce’s bucket-style seats – comfortable enough though they are – to be a bit wider between the bolsters (this isn’t an actual sports car, remember) and the 400-litre boot is small for the class and you’d have no trouble filling it with the requisite kit for just a family day out.
+Elsewhere, the low seating position, driver-facing dashboard and high centre console all help to create a cosy, cocooning ambience that helps to psychologically shrink the Junior.
+Speaking of cosy, the Veloce’s bucket-style seats – comfortable enough though they are – could be a bit wider between the bolsters (this isn’t an actual sports car, remember).
+Happily, the less overtly racy chairs used in the Core and Speciale versions are more accommodating but give little away in terms of support when pressing on.

 Otherwise, for outright space and utility, it’s on a par with its platform-mates.
-The rear seats will accommodate a pair of adults semi-comfortably for short hops, there’s enough cubbies and boxes for all your chewing gum wrappers and even a few neat tricks to boost usability: the mock engine cover hides a dedicated charge cable storage bay, for example, and the boot floor can be adjusted through three levels for ease of loading.
+There's a class-competitive 400-litre boot and the rear seats will accommodate a pair of adults semi-comfortably for short hops.
+There are also enough cubbies and boxes for all your chewing gum wrappers and even a few neat tricks to boost usability.
+The mock engine cover hides a dedicated charge cable storage bay, for example, and the boot floor can be adjusted through three levels for ease of loading.

 ENGINES & PERFORMANCE